mkarthick19/N26/README.md

 Space Complexity is O(1) for all the above operations, as we create an array is of fixed size [60 in our case].

+Running the application :

+mvn spring-boot:run

+Build and run the tests :

+mvn clean install